ReclaimerGold/docs.reiffenberger.net/index.md

 hero:
   name: "ReifDoc"
   text: "Get more out of your home lab, and your tech as a whole."
   tagline: A public documentation site filled with a myriad of resources to help people get more out of the internet.
-Get started by using the search bar at the top of the page or pressing CTRL+K to begin your search.
   actions:
     - theme: brand
       text: Home Lab Guides